aliharis/laravel-inertia-react-typescript-boilerplate/README.md

 ## Introduction

-Welcome to this Laravel application, which serves as a boilerplate project and is built with React, TypeScript, and TailwindCSS.
+This application is a Laravel starter-kit that provides a quick boilerplate to use React (+SSR), TypeScript, and TailwindCSS on Laravel.

 ### Stack

-- Laravel v10
+- Laravel v11
 - React v18
-- Inertia.js v0.11
+- Inertia.js v1.0 (for React SSR)
 - TypeScript v5
 - Vite v4
 - TailwindCSS v3